Starting a Christian blog – Christian Blogging Tips

 Not Instagram, not Facebook and not Youtube.
 If you don’t already have a big following on these 3 platforms I would even suggest that it might be a waste of time in the beginning.

-Before starting my blog, I did not even know what Pinterest really was.
-All I knew was that my best friend had a wedding board on it, where she stores all her dream wedding details.
+Before starting my Christian blog, I did not even know what Pinterest really was.
+All I knew was that my best friend had a wedding board on it, where she stored all her dream wedding details.
 Lol.

 And in order to do so, you need to create a Pinterest account, learn how to design Pins and decide on a Pinteresting Strategy.